TxtDot/vigi/README.md

 </div>

-Browser for dalet, text, gemtext (gemini protocol included) with native support of txtdot proxy and local txtdot engines
+Browser for dalet, text, gemtext with native support of txtdot proxy and local txtdot engines

 ## Features